MJ Morris: Maryland

-On December 13, 2023, Morris indicated his intent to transfer to Maryland.
+On December 13, 2023, Morris indicated his intent to transfer to the University of Maryland, College Park.

 On December 28, 2024, Morris announced that he would enter the transfer portal for the second time.

 Coastal Carolina

-On January 7, 2025, Morris announced that he would transfer to Coastal Carolina.
+On January 7, 2025, Morris announced that he would transfer to Coastal Carolina University.

+Texas

+On January 22, 2026, Morris announced that he would transfer to the University of Texas at Austin.